paulkarpenko/us-code-ui/uscode/title-20-education/chapter-080-state-fiscal-stabilization-fund.md

 The Individuals with Disabilities Education Act, referred to in subsec. (a), is title VI of Pub.
 L. 91–230, Apr.
 13, 1970, 84 Stat.
 175, which is classified generally to chapter 33 (§ 1400 et seq.) of this title.
 For complete classification of this Act to the Code, see [section 1400 of this title](./chapter-033-education-of-individuals-with-disabilities.md#section-1400) and Tables.

-The Adult Education and Family Literacy Act, referred to in subsec. (a), is title II of Pub.
+The Adult Education and Family Literacy Act, referred to in subsec. (a), was title II of Pub.
+L. 105–220, Aug.
+7, 1998, 112 Stat.
+1059, which was classified principally to subchapter I (§ 9201 et seq.) of chapter 73 of this title, and was repealed by Pub.
+L. 113–128, title V, §§ 506, 511(a), July 22, 2014, 128 Stat.
+1703, 1705, effective July 1, 2015.
+Pub.
+L. 113–128 also included a title II, entitled the “Adult Education and Family Literacy Act”, which is classified generally to subchapter II (§ 3271 et seq.) of chapter 32 of Title 29, Labor.
+Pursuant to [section 3361(a) of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3361/a&num=0&edition=prelim), references to a provision of Pub.
+L. 105–220 are deemed to refer to the corresponding provision of Pub.
 L. 113–128, July 22, 2014, 128 Stat.
-1608, which is classified generally to subchapter II (§ 3271 et seq.) of chapter 32 of Title 29, Labor.
-For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim) and Tables.
+1425, effective July 1, 2015.
+For complete classification of title II of Pub.
+L. 105–220 to the Code, see Tables.
+For complete classification of title II of Pub.
+L. 113–128 to the Code, see Short Title note set out under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim) and Tables.

 The Carl D. Perkins Career and Technical Education Act of 2006, referred to in subsec. (a), is Pub.
 L. 88–210, Dec.
 18, 1963, 77 Stat.
 403, as amended generally by Pub.
 L. 109–270, § 1(b), Aug.
 12, 2006, 120 Stat.
 683, which is classified generally to chapter 44 (§ 2301 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2301 of this title](./chapter-044-career-and-technical-education.md#section-2301) and Tables.